Home » Departments » Police » Police FAQ

 What should I do when I find a bat in my house?

-The bat needs to be captured and tested for rabies if there is contact with people, or if a child or pet is in the room with the bat, or if a person is sleeping or impaired while in the room with the bat.
+The bat needs to be captured and tested for rabies if there is contact with people, if a child or pet is in the room with the bat, or if a person is sleeping or impaired while in the room with the bat.
 If one of these scenarios has happened, call (603) 668-8711 and ask for dispatch.
-They will send out an ACO or patrolman, if after hours.
+They will send out an ACO or patrolman if they are after hours.
 If none of the listed scenarios happened, open a window in the room and be patient.
 The bat will eventually leave.

 Dispatch Center